mgrojo/alr2appimage/README.md

 executable, provide your own icon and override the default value (false) for the terminal field.

+# Using al2appimage from a GitHub Action
+You can easily invoke `al2appimage` from a GitHub Action using [alr2appimage-action](https://github.com/mgrojo/alr2appimage-action)

 # Status
 The tool is considered complete, although it could be developed further.